Limestone Coast region

 Resident workers - Occupations of employment

 Occupations are a key component in evaluating the knowledge, experience and skill-levels that industry can draw upon locally.
-It should be viewed with other indicators, such as Age structure, Qualifications, and Income for a comprehensive analysis of Limestone Coast region's local resident workers.
+It should be viewed with other indicators, such as Age structure, Qualifications, and Income for a comprehensive analysis of the Limestone Coast region's local resident workers.

 When comparing the occupations of local resident workers with local workers, Occupation data indicates whether an economy draws on the skills offered by its own residents or relies on a different set of skills imported from elsewhere in the region.